kcajjones/esp-zb-switch/README.md

 TO DO:
 Control LED light strip with dimmer functionality.
 LED Driver and LED strip is single colour not addressable, but is dimmable.
 Need to investigate how to connect ESP32 to LED driver/LED strip.
 Maybe mosfet?

+**NOTE**
+*This code is based on Skye-Harris's implemantion based on Espressif's Arduino-ESP32 code and heavily modified largely by AI with my minimal coding knowledge.
+This code won't be optimal and might not function as intended.*